OddCameras.com Olympus Pen FT

 With non-Olympus lenses focus at aperture full open, then close the aperture until the needle is between 0 and 1 (0 for the more luminous lenses).
 You can do the same with Olympus lenses without taking the camera off your eye.
 Just push the depth of the field control, it closes the aperture and the needle should go up towards 0.

 There is a lot of discussion about the battery.
 I do not use slide film except for stereo cameras.
 Modern negative film is easy within 1 or 2 apertures.
-So no problem with a new U 675 battery.
-But I have ordered an adapter to 1.3 V and I will report back later.
+So no problem with a slightly used U 625 battery.
+I have ordered an adapter to 1.3 V, the test and more information is a bit further down.

 You can find an accessory page here.